StefanIsMe/Lotus-Capital-Hub-Token/contract/Polygon zkEVM/readme.md

 The contract provides the following functions and features:

-- `setBridgeContract(address _bridgeContract) external onlyOwner`: Sets the address of the bridge contract.
-- `mint(address to, uint256 amount) external onlyBridgeContract checkGasLimit`: Mints tokens to the specified address.
-Only the bridge contract can call this function, and it checks the gas limit.
+- `mint(address recipient, uint256 amount) public virtual onlyBridge whenNotPaused`: Mints tokens to the specified recipient.
+Only the bridge contract can call this function, and it can only be called when the contract is not paused.
-- `burn(address from, uint256 amount) external onlyBridgeContract checkGasLimit`: Burns tokens from the specified address.
-Only the bridge contract can call this function, and it checks the gas limit.
+- `burn(uint256 amount) public override(ERC20Burnable) virtual onlyBridge whenNotPaused`: Burns tokens from the caller's balance.
+Only the bridge contract can call this function, and it can only be called when the contract is not paused.
-- `pause() external onlyOwner checkGasLimit`: Pauses contract operations.
-Only the contract owner can call this function, and it checks the gas limit.
+- `burnFrom(address account, uint256 amount) public override(ERC20Burnable) virtual onlyBridge whenNotPaused`: Burns tokens from the specified account.
+Only the bridge contract can call this function, and it can only be called when the contract is not paused.
+- `pause() public onlyOwner`: Pauses contract operations.
+Only the contract

+ owner can call this function.
-- `unpause() external onlyOwner checkGasLimit`: Unpauses contract operations.
-Only the contract owner can call this function, and it checks the gas limit.
+- `unpause() public onlyOwner`: Unpauses contract operations.
+Only the contract owner can call this function.

-Additionally, the contract overrides the `_beforeTokenTransfer` function from the ERC20 contract to include pausing functionality.

-## Contact

-If you find a bug or security issue in this code, please contact info@lotuscapitalhub.com.